ProjectMitosisOS/mitosis-core/stress-test/README.md

 make build-rpc-bench && make peak-nil-rpc-kernel-module
 ```

-Note that the experiments requires one server (e.g.: val01) and multiple clients (e.g.: val02,val03, etc.).
+Note that the experiments require one server (e.g.: val01) and multiple clients (e.g.: val02,val03, etc.).
 Fill it in the `makefile`.

 The `PARENT_GID` is the gid of the server.